pelican-plugins/jinja-filters/README.rst

 gives::

-    Article Published Nov 04, 2016
+    Article Published Nov 04, 2020

-Fitlers can also be chained, or applied in sequence.
-For example to remove breaking spaces and then titlecase a catgory name, you might have code like:
+Filters can also be chained, or applied in sequence.
+For example to remove breaking spaces and then titlecase a category name, you might have code like:

 .. code-block:: html+jinja